Pecluma dulcis

 Pecluma dulcis is a species of fern in the family Polypodiaceae.
 It has a widespread native distribution from Mexico to Southern America.
 Under the synonym Polypodium quitense, it was regarded as endemic to Ecuador and threatened by habitat loss.

+Description

+Gametophytes

+The gametophyte of P. dulcis is cordiform (heart-shaped), becoming elongated as it grows, and sometimes branches.
+Unicellular marginal hairs are present.
+Orange and orange-brown unbranched rhizoids usually occur on the distal portion of the gametophyte but may appear elsewhere in larger specimens.
+Archegonia grow along the midrib of the elongated gametophyte or close to the apical notch (in the top of the "heart" shape).
+Antheridia appear mixed with them when they occur.